CityUHK-CompBio/DeepCC/README.md

 df <- getDeepCCFeatures(deepcc.model, fs)

 # classify new data set used trained DeepCC model
+# for a batch of samples
 new.fs <- getFunctionalSpectra(new.eps)
 pred.lables <- getDeepCCLabels(deepcc.model, new.fs)

+# for single sample, you have to provide a reference expression profile.
+# In DeepCC we prepared average expression profile of each cancer types in TCGA project as reference.
+To use them, just use the TCGA identifier to indicate the cancer type.
+Alternatively, you can provide your own reference of the platform and cancer type.
+new.fs <- getFunctionalSpectrum(new.ep, refExp = "COADREAD")
+pred.lable <- getDeepCCLabels(deepcc.model, new.fs)
 ```

 ## Additional tools